Why Most Brands Don’t Need a Standalone CDP

 A pattern we see across brands is this:

 The data team has built something genuinely impressive.
 There’s a clean customer model in the warehouse.
-Computed attributes β lifetime value, engagement scores, churn risk, purchase recency β have been modelled and are available.
+Computed attributes — lifetime value, engagement scores, churn risk, purchase recency — have been modeled and are available.

 But marketers can’t get to any of it.

-CDPs market themselves as the solution to this problem.
+Standalone CDPs marketed themselves as the solution to this problem.
 And they can be, in the right context.
-But what we find in practice is that brands evaluating CDPs often don’t need a new data layer β they need better tooling that brings marketers closer to the data they already have.
+But what we find in practice is that brands evaluating CDPs often don’t need a separate data layer — they need better tooling that brings marketers closer to the data they already have.

 Braze does this natively.
-Marketers build segments in a no-code visual builder using any combination of profile attributes, behavioural events, and time-based logic.
+Marketers build segments in a no-code visual builder using any combination of profile attributes, behavioral events, and time-based logic.
 No SQL.
 No tickets.
 No waiting.

-The Braze/Meta integration works well when you already know who you’re targeting β lookalikes, retargeting, suppression.
+For omnichannel campaigns across owned and paid.
+The Braze/Meta integration works well when you already know who you’re targeting — lookalikes, retargeting, suppression.
 CDPs like TradeDesk and LiveRamp go further, making it easier to push first-party audience data into paid media at scale.
-For a true omnichannel play across owned and paid, a CDP can centralize data and make it accessible to both CRM and media buying teams.
+For a true cross-channel play that spans CRM and media buying, a CDP can be the right connective layer.

 On Identity Resolution

-The most common concern we hear is: “But what about identity resolution?
+The most common concern we hear: “But what about identity resolution?
 Doesn’t the CDP handle that?”

-In most B2C environments, deterministic identity resolution β matching anonymous behaviour to a known profile at the point of identification β covers the vast majority of use cases.
+In most B2C environments, deterministic identity resolution — matching anonymous behavior to a known profile at the point of identification — covers the vast majority of use cases.

 The Cost Reality